Skip to main content

 2. Should be available on content pages

-3. Should not mention specific software or technology e.g. Shibboleth/OpenAthens.
+3. Should not mention specific software or technology, e.g. Shibboleth/OpenAthens.

-Authentication / authorisation check
+Authentication / authorization check

-• Can you sign in to your application using your test OpenAthens credentials (Configuring your OpenAthens IdP for testing)
+• Can you sign in to your application using your test OpenAthens credentials (Configuring your OpenAthens IdP for testing)?

 1. If successful